 Although there are many different reasons for writing a letter of introduction, you can follow the same standard structure when writing these:

+How do I start my introduction?
 It is a good idea to start with an opening, friendly greeting, especially if you are speaking to someone you have not previously had contact with before.

 Here’s an example to reach out to a connection on LinkedIn with whom you have not spoken previously.